Rafa Ancheta

-Rafaela "Rafa" Medina Ancheta (born 2 January 1997) is a Brazilian-born Uruguayan footballer who plays as a centre-back for Real Brasília and the Uruguay women's national team.
+Rafaela "Rafa" Medina Ancheta (born 2 January 1997) is a former footballer.
+Mainly a centre-back, she also operated as a defensive midfielder.
+Born in Brazil, she played for the Uruguay national team.

 Early life

 Rafa Ancheta was born in Porto Alegre to Alfonso Medina and Gabriela Ancheta.
 She has a brother, Rodrigo, who is also a footballer.

 International career

 Rafa Ancheta made her formal debut for Uruguay on 4 March 2019 in a 0–6 friendly loss against France.

 Personal life

 Rafa Ancheta is the granddaughter of former Uruguayan international footballer Atilio Ancheta.